taw00/dashcore-rpm/README.binaries.md

 You should get a nice listing of all the packages available to your linux system.

-## Stable versus the less stable release-candidate and testing repos
+## Stable versus the not-so-stable testing repos

 By default, those `*.repo` files configure your system to only pull from the "stable" repository.